Brenner (footballer, born 2000): FC Cincinnati

 On 5 February 2021, São Paulo agreed to transfer Brenner to Major League Soccer club FC Cincinnati (FCC).
 The move was officially announced by FCC on 9 February, with Brenner joining the club as a young designated player for an incoming transfer fee of $13 million, the fourth highest in MLS history.

 Brenner made his debut in FCC's opening match away at Nashville SC on 17 April 2021, scoring the team's second goal from the penalty spot in the 12th minute of a 2–2 draw.
 On 17 July, Brenner scored his first goals from open play, netting a brace in his side's 5–4 away defeat to CF Montréal.

 By 2022, for reasons publicly undisclosed, Brenner had become unhappy at Cincinnati and requested a transfer.
 His request was not met and he remained with FCC for the duration of the 2022 season, leading the team with 18 goals, including 3 hat-tricks, and helping them secure their first ever playoff berth.
 Brenner still wanted out, however, and reiterated his transfer request in early 2023.

 Udinese Calcio

 On 26 April 2023, Brenner was transferred for $10 million to Serie A side Udinese and signed a 5-year contract that will see him with the Italian side through to the 2027–28 season.
 He remained with Cincinnati until the European summer transfer window opened in July.
 His final MLS game was on July 1 at home against the New England Revolution.

 Due to a hamstring injury, Brenner missed part of his first season with the club.
 He made his debut for Udinese on 27 January 2024 against Atalanta BC, Udinese losing 2–0.

 On 22 August 2025, Brenner was loaned back to FC Cincinnati until the end of the season, with an option to buy.
+On 15 December, FC Cincinnati announced that Brenner would return to his parent club.

+Vasco da Gama

+On January 30, 2026, Brenner joined Campeonato Brasileiro Série A club Vasco da Gama for €5 million on a three-year contract.
+In a match valid for the 5th round of the Campeonato Carioca, Vasco hosted Madureira at São Januário Stadium and drew 0-0 on February 2, 2026.
+The game marked Brenner's debut for the Gigante da Colina.
+Brenner finally broke his drought, finding the back of the net at São Januário for the first time four minutes into the second half.
+The goal took place in Vasco's 2–0 victory over Botafogo, in the final round of the Campeonato Carioca group stage.